-Representation of Genentech Inc. in connection with a lengthy criminal and civil investigation regarding Rituxan
+Represented Genentech in connection with a lengthy criminal and civil investigation regarding Rituxan

 Represented DaVita in connection with an investigation of the company’s joint venturing practices

-Favorably resolving a case brought against client Novo Nordisk regarding allegations of illegal promotional activity
+Favorably resolved a case brought against client Novo Nordisk regarding allegations of illegal promotional activity

 Paul's work defending clients has earned him acknowledgement in numerous industry publications.
 Naming Paul a 2012 “Health Care MVP,” Law360 noted that “his track record shimmers with borderline-historic achievements for life sciences clients” and that he “has repeatedly helped save the day when drugmakers faced steep fines and exclusion from government health programs."